FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/security_start_here/security_server_(secs)_architecture/_index.md

 -   [SSH protocol](../ssh_protocol_about)
 -   Security server

 As shown in the illustration below, TLS/SSL and SSH protocols are implemented in the network entity so that they are transparent for application protocols.
-The independent <span style="font-weight: bold;">Security server</span> (or <span style="font-weight: bold;">SECS</span>) groups the security elements in its database to perform the tasks relating to remote communicating partner mutual authentication (providing/verifying certificates, signing, encrypting/decrypting data).
+The independent **Security server** (or <span style="font-weight: bold;">SECS</span>) groups the security elements in its database to perform the tasks relating to remote communicating partner mutual authentication (providing/verifying certificates, signing, encrypting/decrypting data).
 The Security server can operate using an internal manager or external exits.

 ### Security Implementation within Gateway